JefeThePug/CodingAdventures2/README.md

-# Practical Python Coding Adventure v2
+# Practical Python Code Adventure v2

 **Live at:** [https://adventure.practicalpython.org](https://adventure.practicalpython.org)

-Version 2 of **Coding Adventure** brings a fully modular backend, a redesigned user experience, and flexible setup options for new or returning users.
+Version 2 of **Code Adventure** brings a fully modular backend, a redesigned user experience, and flexible setup options for new or returning deployments.
 The project remains a series of interactive coding challenges (each with two parts), inspired by [Advent of Code](https://adventofcode.com), built for the Practical Python Discord community.
-Currently there are two collections of puzzles, intended to be released one collection per year.
+Challenges are now organized into yearly collections, with one released each year.

 All previous features have been preserved and improved, with better code structure, usability, and deployment options.